 - If you want an EC C/O or an AB C/O

 TIP: If you’re doing a fair amount of certificates per day or month, then it may benefit you to ‘shop around‘ for an Issuing Body/ Chamber of Commerce that suits your needs and price because each Issuing Body/ Chamber of Commerce sets their own pricing policies.
-Visit their web sites and Google for ‘certificate of origin pricing’ followed by the relevant Chamber of Commerce name to get to their pricing.
-Failing that (since not all Chambers publish their pricing on their web sites) a quick phone call to the Chamber and negotiating favourable rates may be advantageous.
+Visit their websites and Google for ‘certificate of origin pricing’ followed by the relevant Chamber of Commerce name to get to their pricing.
+Failing that (since not all Chambers publish their pricing on their web sites) a quick phone call to the Chamber and negotiating favorable rates may be advantageous.

 Should you ONLY use your Local Chamber of Commerce for Certificates?

 No, not necessarily, because with the internet you’re able to electronically apply for and receive the certificate of origin all online, which means you’re free to pick and choose any Issuing Body/ Chamber of Commerce that suits you.
 Just keep in mind that you’ll need to buy the “certificate paper” (if you’re self-printing i.e. ‘electronic’ format).
 Even if you want a certificate format that has a wet-stamped + signatures by hand, then just factor in time to have the physical paper certificate posted back to you from the Issuing Body/ Chamber of Commerce.

 What is required to apply for a Certificate of Origin?

 You’ll need THREE critical things in place BEFORE applying for a Certificate of Origin:

 - Export/Commercial Invoice – which provides details on the goods being sent overseas for which a certificate of origin is being requested